All test sections

 Description

 Bacteriological examination of throat material for Streptococcus pyogenes (Group A β-hemolytic Streptococcus) is the gold standard for diagnosing acute bacterial tonsillopharyngitis.
-It allows detection of the pathogen, determination of its quantity in the biological sample, and assessment of antibiotic susceptibility.
+The test is aimed at identification of the pathogen, determination of its quantity in the biomaterial, and assessment of antimicrobial susceptibility.

 If the result is positive, an antibiotic susceptibility test with MIC (minimal inhibitory concentration) is performed to help the physician select effective antibacterial therapy.